 What Is an Infographic?

-Let's backtrack again to get clear on what infographics actually are.
+Let's backtrack again to get clear on what an infographic is.
 We often think of the term as being relatively new, but it isn't.
 People have used charts and graphs to present information for centuries, and those are effectively infographics.

-Google's Ngram Viewer shows that the term "information graphic" has been around for centuries, while people have been talking about "infographics" since the 1970s.
+Google's Ngram Viewer shows that the term "information graphic" has been around for centuries.
+People have been talking about "infographics" since the 1970s.

-These days, when we use the word "infographic," we usually mean graphics that group data and facts around a theme, and which are shared online.
+In answering the question "what is an infographic" these days, we usually mean graphics that group data and facts around a theme, and which are shared online.
 Those can be pretty complex to create, but there's an easier way.

 You can create a simple infographic within a presentation by using a Google Slides or PowerPoint infographic template.
-Learn more about how to customize an infographic template in the following tutorial:
+Since you can export Google Slides to PowerPoint, you can learn more about how to customize an infographic PowerPoint template in the following tutorial:

 Benefits of Using Infographics